 Changing Question Order

-If you need to change the order of questions on your form, you can do so by dragging and dropping them into place.
+If you need to change the order of questions on your form, there are 2 ways:

 Always remember to save your changes by clicking the “Save & Preview” button.